Man of the month

-Our best-dressed man for March is Sir Tom Jones.
 Our favourite hip-swiveling, Welsh ‘tiger’ is the king of reinvention, and at the grand age of 77 is still showing men how to style a suit.

 He’s had one of the longest careers in the history of pop music, tackling every style from Rock’n’Roll to Country to Gospel.
-He has a sense of style that is at the same time completely on trend and timeless, has been made a Knight of the British Empire and has and a stunning voice that has sold over 100 million records.
+He has a sense of style that is at the same time completely on trend and timeless, has been made a Knight of the British Empire and has a stunning voice that has sold over 100 million records.
 With his return as coach to The Voice – everyone’s guilty Saturday night pleasure – I feel it’s time to feature Sir Tom Jones as our best-dressed man of the month.

 Who is Sir Tom Jones?